 Next came the Matka cholle luchhi Puff which is a typical Indian delicacy with a combination of fried puffed bread and dry chickpeas served in an earthen pitcher.
 The dish is presented on a heavy wooden mat.
 Four puffed slices of bread are served along with thinly sliced onion, green chilly and lemon and are sufficient if you come empty stomach.
 I’m a potato fan and fried potato slightly salty slices are provided as sides and they are completely delicious.
 Even better than the routine french fries we get at Mc Donald’s or Burger King.

 I was completely full by all this meal, so I skipped the dessert and will probably try it the next time.
 Although towards the end, a mouth freshener was served in a wooden box.
-The freshener was a prepared in the shape of Gujia which is a famous dessert prepared in various parts of India on the festival of Holi.
-But here it was prepared from Candy Floss stuffed with Indian Pan flavors.
+The freshener was prepared in the shape of Gujia which is a famous dessert prepared in various parts of India on the festival of Holi.
+But here it was prepared from Candy Floss stuffed with Indian Pan flavours.
 Not to mention it was refreshing and a nice change not seen in a lot of restaurants.

 Every bit of the restaurant was somehow antique and authentic.
 Even the bill arrived in a plastic typewriter which I completely loved 🙂